Academic Advising Expectations

 - Arrive prepared and are an active participant in the Academic Advising process.

-- Accept responsibility for decisions, actions, or in actions which affect your educational
+- Accept responsibility for decisions, actions, or in actions which affect your educational progress.

 - Understand college resources, academic/registration calendar, and college policies.